JLSeto/Arduino101/README.md

-# IoT Platform using MEAN Stack REST API and Arduino101
+# IoT Platform using MEAN Stack RESTful API and Arduino101